brandesign/arma-groom/README.md

 Please contact its current maintainer for more information.

 Note that part of this applications are taken from [Armagetron Advanced][] game [source](https://launchpad.net/armagetronad).
 [Armagetron Advanced][] is released under the [GNU GPL v2][].
+Among those we can find:
+- The Armagetronad Font
+- The game logo

 Contributors
 ------------